 To get the best deal, an informed tenant should not succumb to taking the Lease Comp “short cut”.
 Many landlords and some office brokers would rather have the tenant base their real estate decision on another tenant’s deal.
 Landlords, particularly on renewals, would rather base a renewal on a Lease Comp instead of competing with the market.

-Whether a tenant is exploring renewal or relocation, to the get the best deal they should auction their tenancy among competing landlords.
+Whether a tenant is exploring renewal or relocation, to get the best deal they should auction their tenancy among competing landlords.
 The real estate market is dynamic and office leasing transactions are complex.
 After you’ve leveraged the marketplace and pitted owner against owner, take a look at those Lease Comps.
-You’ll probably surprise yourself!
+You’ll probably be suprised!